explainer/BareBones/README.md

 3) navbar.rb references 3 components: PorterStatus, WaterStatus, and ValveButtons.
 All are just dummies which render a string
 4) layout.rb references 2 components: Sprinkle_list, and History_list.
 Both are dummies with render a string
 5) This should give me a rough navbar across the top, and two tables below, arranged side-by-side.

+This configuration generates a large number of errors in the browser console window.